hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Leaderboard/Unreal Leaderboards.md

 ## Setting up the Event Call

-Once the Listener is ready, we can call the *Leaderboard_Score* event from anywhere we wish to upload the final score to.
+Once the Listener is ready, we can call the *Leaderboard_Score* Event from anywhere we wish to upload the final score to.
 For this tutorial, we've placed it right after our game countdown reaches zero and the points we collected during the game are uploaded to the Leaderboard.
 If a new High Score is achieved for the currently authenticated player, a message will be sent to notify them.

 Now, execute the Event that was previously set up on the Portal using *GS LogEventRequest*:
-* You will have to pass in the *SCORE* attribute into the Event.
+* You'll have to pass the *SCORE* attribute into the Event.
 In this instance, we *Floor* our float score to round it off to the closest int and transform this value into an int.
 Then use the *Set Number* to set the value for the attribute.

 ![l](img/UR/2.png)